 4) Technique

-A lot of people pay too much attention to numbers, choice of exercises, and similar.
-This is ok, but much more important is how they are doing the exercises.
+A lot of people pay too much attention to numbers, the choice of exercises, and similar.
+This is okay, but what matters more is how they are doing the exercises.

 There are no compromises.
 You are either doing it correctly or trying to do it perfectly.
-Beginners should learn to do exercises perfectly before they start to worry about how much weight they can lift, how many reps to do, and similar—quality before quantity.
+Beginners should learn to perform exercises correctly before they worry about how much weight they can lift, how many reps to do, and similar concerns—quality before quantity.

 5) Do Not Use An Advanced Program In Hope You Will Advance